awslabs/aws-lambda-redshift-loader/README.md

 * Node UUID - Rigorous implementation of RFC4122 (v1 and v4) UUIDs (https://www.npmjs.com/package/node-uuid & `npm install node-uuid`)

 # Configuration Reference

+The following section provides guidance on the configuration options supported.
+For items such as the batch size, please keep in mind that in Preview the Lambda function timeout is 60 seconds.
+This means that your COPY command must complete in less than ~ 50 seconds so that the Lambda function has time to complete writing batch metadata.
+The COPY time will be a function of file size, the number of files to be loaded, the size of the cluster, and how many other processes might be consuming WorkLoadManagement queue slots.

 Item | Required | Notes
 :---- | :--------: | :-----